-Priority Action Action update Action Progress Indicator Indicator Target Status Indicator Value Indicator Progress O1.
-Addressing health inequalities Actively support programmes and partnerships that work to reduce health inequalities or mitigate their impact Actively support H1 16/17: On Target Existing partnership groups with a specific remit around health inequalities continue Number of H&SC staff who have participated in face to face or on-line training 78 H1 16/17: Data Only Staff training sessions include 2 teach back workshops, 1 health inequalities and 2 good conversations. remit around health inequalities continue to meet and progress work, for example Joint Health Inequalities Partnership.
-Work continues around newer plans such as the weight management and Type 2 Diabetes Prevention including workshops at the September Professional Forum 50% Number of people supported by programmes including Food and Health Alliance, Physical Activity Alliance and MFIN (measure to be developed) H1 16/17: Data Only No data available for H1 H1 16/17: On Target Advanced Nurse Practitioners are in training in Midlothian in the Lothian Number of additional FTE staff working in Primary Care settings 6.8 H1 16/17: Data Only 02.
-Reshaping services to meet changing demand including an increasing and ageing population Develop the range of services available in Primary Care including pharmacy and advanced nurse practitioners training programme.
+Priority Action Action update Action Progress Indicator Indicator Target Status Indicator Value Indicator Progress inequalities to reduce health Actively support Joint Health Inequalities Partnership.
+Work 5 50% Number of H&SC staff who have participated in face to face or on-line training 78 H1 16/17: Data Only Staff training sessions include 2 teach back workshops, 1 health inequalities and 2 good conversations. partnerships that work to reduce health inequalities or mitigate Number of people supported by programmes including Food and Health Alliance, Physical Activity Alliance and MFIN (measure to be developed) H1 16/17: Data Only No data available for H1 H1 16/17: On Target Advanced Nurse Practitioners are in training in Midlothian in the Lothian Number of additional FTE staff working in Primary Care settings 6.8 H1 16/17: Data Only 02.
+Reshaping services to meet changing demand including an increasing and ageing population services available in training programme.
 The Wellbeing service run in partnership by NHS Lothian and Thistle is expanding to eight practices.
 The Midlothian Access Point started in August 2016 in Penicuik and Bonnyrigg.
 Pharmacist support has been established for four practices in Bonnyrigg and Newbattle.
 The Integration Joint Board is developing a primary care strategic programme which will develop the range of support available to general practices.
-50% Number of patients seen by these additional staff working in Primary Care settings 2 N/A H1 16/17: Data Only No data available for H1
+50% Number of patients seen by these additional staff working in Primary Care settings N/A H1 16/17: Data Only No data available for H1